Jbachtiger/ci-pp5-gamer-verse/README.md

 I have manually tested all the features of the website making sure to go through them with different browsers and device sizes.
 I have also checked the features of the site against the original user stories to ensure they have all been actioned.

 - CRUD functionality has been tested for the following: Posts, Reviews, Events, Comments, Likes, Follows and Profile on both the development and deployed version of the site
-- All Nav links open in the correct page
+- All Nav links open on the correct page
 - All external links open in a new browser
-- Authentication works displaying a different set of options for logged in users compared to logged out
+- Authentication works displaying a different set of options for logged-in users compared to logged-out
-- Pages that are intended for logged in users only will redirect any users who are not logged in back to homepage
+- Pages that are intended for logged-in users only will redirect any users who are not logged in back to the homepage
 - Validation on forms works
-- Not found pages display correctly when a non-existent url is searched or a Post, Review or Event that doesn't exist is searched
+- Not found pages display correctly when a non-existent URL is searched or a Post, Review or Event that doesn't exist is searched

 __User Stories__